szabgab/rust.code-maven.com/slides/rust/rocket.md

 * [Articles about Rocket](https://rust.code-maven.com/rocket) with examples.
 * [Discussion](https://github.com/rwf2/Rocket/discussions) about Rocket where you can ask questions.

+* TODO: return JSON (in an API)
+* TODO: log into a logfile
+* TODO: Blog engine, map the path to an entry in the database, what if that entry does not exist in the database?
+How do we return 404 not found. (either return Template or a 404 not found page)

 ## Rocket Hello World with separate test file
 {id: rocket-hello-world-with-separate-test-file}